Xi Zhongxun: Guangdong

 When he first arrived in Guangdong, he was told the provincial government had long been struggling to hold back the exodus of Chinese to Hong Kong since 1951.
 At the time, daily wages in Guangdong averaged 0.70 yuan, about 1/100 of wages in Hong Kong.
 Xi understood the disparity in standards of living and called for economic liberalisation in Guangdong.
 When the Central Working Conference took place in Beijing from April 5 to 28, 1978, along with Yang Shangkun, who at the time was also a key Guangdong official, Xi told Deng Xiaoping that Guangdong should become a national demonstration zone for Reform and Opening Up.
 In meetings in April 1979, Xi convinced Deng to permit Guangdong to make its own foreign trade policy decisions and to invite foreign investment to projects in experimental areas along the provincial border with Hong Kong and Macau and in Shantou, which has a large overseas diaspora.
 As for the name of the experimental areas, Deng said, "let's call them, 'special zones', [after all, your] Shaanxi-Gansu Border Region began as a 'special zone'."
 Deng added, "The Central Government has no funds, but we can give you some favorable policies."
 Borrowing a phrase from their guerrilla war days, Deng told Xi, "You have to find a way, to fight a bloody path out."
 Xi submitted a formal proposal on the creation of special zones, later renamed special economic zones and in July 1979, the Central Committee and State Council approved the creation of the first four special economic zones in Shantou, Shenzhen, Zhuhai, Xiamen and Hainan.
+Xi was also the one that decided on the name of "Shenzhen".